British Esports Championships FAQs

 A: In our pilot at the start of 2018, there were four schools, four alternative provision schools and eight further education colleges that took part.

-Schools are still signing up for the full Championships starting in October 2018, so we don’t have a final list of numbers yet.
+Schools are still signing up for the full Championships starting in October 2018, so we don’t have a final list of numbers yet, but we're expecting to be more than the above.

 Q: How large/popular is esports?